-B: The sensor array must determine the relative height of the object based on how many sensors detect it. values of each sensor to the console 3.
-Place the sensor similar to the configuration shown in Figure 4 and in an open area of at least 2 m by 2 m.
-A: 1.
-Using a protractor or a compass to measure 25 degrees and mark two lines with masking tape from the sensor to 1 m out in a V-shape with the sensor facing the center of the angle.
+B: The sensor array must determine the relative height of the object based on how values of each sensor to the console with 33ms intervals many sensors detect it with a tolerance of 1 more sensor up or down.
+3. Place the sensor similar to the configuration shown in Figure 4 and in an open area of at least 2 m by 2 m.
+C: The sensor array must correctly sense the location and range of an object with at least 90% accuracy A: 1.
+Using a protractor or a compass to measure 25 degrees and mark two lines with masking tape from the sensor to 1 m(+-5cm) out in a V-shape with the sensor facing the center of the angle.
 Use a tape measure to precisely measure the distance.
 2. The requirements are verified if the console reads different voltages when the test object enters and leaves the effective range.
+The range must be verified to be 1m(+-5cm).
 Also the outputs must correlate to the distance of the object from each sensor.
 B: 1.
 Move an object up and down in the effective range of the sensor array.
 2. This requirement is met if each sensor outputs different values relative to the height of the object.
+It is within tolerance if the sensor above or below also reads the object.
+C: Using the data from part B, create 4 sections of vertical range depending on which sensors detect the object:height 1,2,3 or 4.
+Also create 3 sections of range depending on the distance from the array: near, medium or far.
+Place an object somewhere within the 1m and 25 degrees effective range and record if the output of the sensor array is correct with the actual placement of the object.
+Repeat for a large sample.
+This requirement is met if the sensor array is correct at least 90% of the time.